Chocobango/42_libft/README.md

-🚧 Work in progress 🚧

 # libft | school 42

 My version of school 42 libft project created at [Hive Helsinki](https://www.hive.fi/en/)

+Passed with 125/100

 ## About

 The aim of the project is to build a C library.
-It is composed of some recreated standard C library functions, some additional non-standard functions, and an implementaion of a singly linked list with a set of functions.
+The library is comprised of some standard C library functions recreated by me as well as some additional non-standard functions.
+It also features a bonus part, which is an implementaion of a singly linked list with a set of functions to manipulate it.

-### The following functions from standard C library were recreated:
+### Functions from standard C library that were recreated

 - isalpha
 - isdigit